jharini/booknotes/system-design/system-design-interview/chapter23/README.md

 Cons:
  * Deadlocks may occur when multiple resources are locked.
  * This approach is not scalable - if transaction is locked for too long, this has impact on all other transactions trying to access the resource.
- * The impact is severe when the query selects a lot of resources and the transaction is long-lived.
+ * The impact is severe when the query selects a lot of resources or involve multiple entities or the transaction is long-lived.

 The author doesn't recommend this approach due to its scalability issues.